Can You Take Frankincense Oil Orally? | Essential Truths Revealed

 Key Takeaways: Can You Take Frankincense Oil Orally?

-➤ Oral use is not widely studied; proceed with caution.
+Oral use is not well standardized; proceed with extreme caution.

 Frequently Asked Questions